oddbird/greenmud/greenmud.md

 ------

 The ice is thick, but has cracks running through it.
 The snow is thick and JJ runs through it.
 He builds a snow woman and a fort and snow man, but it’s getting dark.
 By now he’s hungry,
 and walks home to find a cookie and cocoa and dinner and all.

 ------

 A winter wonderland dinner of frozen pizza and veggies, all cooked up and hot to the touch.
 JJ likes the frozen veggies better than the canned ones - and pizza is as pizza does: good good good.
 No root beer tonight.
 None to be had.
 Do without!

 ------

-> Merry go round and round and round— merry go to and fro and fro— up and down, up and down— merry go round and round and round.
+> Merry go round and round and round—       <br />
+  merry go to and fro and fro—              <br />
+  up and down, up and down—                 <br />
+  merry go round and round and round.

-> The sun comes up, the sun goes down but merry goes round and round and round.
+> The sun comes up, the sun goes down       <br />
+  but merry goes round and round and round.

-> Without a sound.
+> Without a sound.                          <br />
-Head in the ground.
+  Head in the ground.                       <br />
-Tightly wound.
+  Tightly wound.                            <br />
   Lost and found.

 ------